Al Gore: First presidential run (1988)

 In 1988, Gore sought the Democratic Party's nomination for President of the United States.
-Gore carried seven states in the primaries, finishing third overall in a field that included Massachusetts Governor Michael Dukakis, then Senator, future Vice President and current President Joe Biden, Gary Hart, Congressman Dick Gephardt, Paul Simon and Jesse Jackson.
+Gore carried seven states in the primaries, finishing third overall in a field that included Massachusetts Governor Michael Dukakis, then Senator Joe Biden (who would later become Vice President and then President), Gary Hart, Congressman Dick Gephardt, Paul Simon and Jesse Jackson.
 Dukakis eventually won the Democratic nomination and went on to lose in a landslide to George H. W. Bush in the general election.

 Although Gore initially denied that he intended to run, his candidacy was the subject of speculation: "National analysts make Sen. Gore a long-shot for the Presidential nomination, but many believe he could provide a natural complement for any of the other candidates: a young, attractive, moderate Vice Presidential nominee from the South.
 He currently denies any interest, but he carefully does not reject the idea out of hand."
 At the time, he was 39 years old, making him the "youngest serious Presidential candidate since John F. Kennedy".

-CNN noted that, "in 1988, for the first time, 12 southern states would hold their primaries on the same day, dubbed "Super Tuesday".
+CNN noted that, "in 1988, for the first time, 12 southern states would hold their primaries on the same day, dubbed 'Super Tuesday'.
 Gore thought he would be the only serious Southern contender; he had not counted on Jesse Jackson."
 Jackson defeated Gore in the South Carolina primary, winning, "more than half the total vote, three times that of his closest rival here, Senator Albert Gore Jr. of Tennessee".
 Gore next placed great hope on Super Tuesday where they split the Southern vote: Jackson winning Alabama, Georgia, Louisiana, Mississippi and Virginia; Gore winning Arkansas, North Carolina, Kentucky, Nevada, Tennessee, and Oklahoma.
 Gore was later endorsed by New York City Mayor Ed Koch who made statements in favor of Israel and against Jackson.
 These statements cast Gore in a negative light, leading voters away from Gore who received only 10% of the vote in the New York primary.
 Gore then dropped out of the race.
 The New York Times said that Gore also lost support due to his attacks against Jackson, Dukakis, and others.

 Gore was eventually able to mend fences with Jackson, who supported the Clinton-Gore ticket in 1992 and 1996, and campaigned for the Gore-Lieberman ticket during the 2000 presidential election.
 Gore's policies changed substantially in 2000, reflecting his eight years as vice president.